Skip to main content

 Lunch in the Judería

 Walk into the Judería for lunch.
-Bodegas Mezquita or Casa Mazal are both within 2 minutes.
+Bodegas Mezquita is two minutes away; Casa Mazal on Calle de los Judíos is a five-minute walk through the quarter.
 60 min

 5